selenarenteria/totally-rick-and-morty-wiki/README.md

 # User Stories
 As a user, I want to be greeted by a Rick and Morty character on the welcome page and click a button to take me to the characters list.

 As a user, I would like to click on an individual character to view additional details about it.
-Also be able to click a button to take me to their last known location and a link to the episode they start in.
+Also be able to click a button to take me to the location's list page.

+As a user, I would like to view the locations list and be able to click on the specific location and see their details.

 As a user, I want to be able to view the characters' last known location details and also the episode details. ←—- I consider this my stretch goal